cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 ---

 # Background -- History of Solving Poker
-There has been a rich literature of research and algorithms involving games and game theory, with poker specific research starting to grow in the late 1990s and early 2000s, especially after the creation of the Computer Poker Research Group (CPRG) at the University of Alberta in 1995.
+There has been a rich literature of research and algorithms involving games and game theory, with poker specific research starting to grow in the late 1990s and early 2000s, especially after the creation of the Computer Poker Research Group (CPRG) at the University of Alberta in the early 1990s.
 Real life decision making settings almost always involve imperfect information and uncertainty, so algorithmic advances in poker are exciting with regards to the possible applications in the real world.

 Research accelerated, partially thanks to the founding of the Annual Computer Poker Competition (ACPC) in 2006, which has led to people from around the world competing to build the best poker agents, which has in turn led to significant research in algorithm development, abstraction, and game solving techniques.
 In recent years, we have also seen multiple “man vs. machine” contests to test the latest poker agents against some of the best poker players in the world.

 After some major results from around 2015-2018, some researchers have moved on to even more complex imperfect information games like Hanabi.

+Some of the most important highlights from poker research have been:

+1. 1998: Opponent Modelling: Univ Alberta Computer Poker Research Group creates agent Poki -- output (f,c,r) based on effective hand strength (Billings et al)
+2. 2000: Abstraction Methods: Bucketing hands together (also bet sizes) (Shi, Littman)
+3. 2003: Approximating Game Theoretic Optimal Strategies for full scale poker: Using abstraction on HULHE (Billings et al)
+4. 2005: Optimal Rhode Island Poker (1 private card, 2 public cards, 3 betting rounds): Sequence Form Linear Programming to produce equilibrium player with only lossless card abstraction (Gilpin, Sandholm)
+5. 2006: Beginning of the Annual Computer Poker Competition, which became a yearly part of the AAAI conference
+6. 2007: The iterative Counterfactual Regret Minimization (CFR) algorithm was developed at the University of Alberta which allowed for solving games up to size 10^12 and solving for inexact solutions (Zinkevich et al)
+7. 2015: Heads-up Limit Hold'em Poker is Solved, the first major poker game solved without abstractions (Bowling et al)
+8. 2015: Brains vs. AI competition, the first major Heads Up No Limit poker competition where top humans defeated CMU's poker agent
+9. 2017: DeepStack Expert-Level Artificial Intelligence in No-Limit Poker, likely the first agent that was superior to humans in No Limit Hold'em (DeepMind)
+10. 2017: Superhuman AI for heads-up no-limit poker with the Libratus agent that overwhelmingly defeated top humans in a large scale competition (CMU)
+11. 2019: Deep CFR, the first algorithm to use deep neural networks to implement CFR without the need for abstractions (Facebook)
+12. 2019: Superhuman AI for multiplayer poker, the first algorithm to defeat top humans in multiplayer poker (Facebook)

 ## Early Poker Research and Theories
 The earliest signs of poker research began over 70 years ago.
 In the Theory of Games and Economic Behavior from 1944, John von Neumann and Oskar Morgenstern used mathematical models to analyze simplified games of poker and showed that bluffing is an essential component of a sound poker strategy, but the games analyzed were very basic.